eeberhard/aica-api/docs/docs/reference/02-yaml-syntax.md

 The `inputs` and `outputs` fields define the ROS2 topics to which each signal of the controller should be connected.
 See also [Component Inputs and Outputs](#inputs-and-outputs).

+Predicates can be used to trigger [events](#events) by adding the named predicate and corresponding events under the `events` field of a controller definition.
+See also [Predicate Events](#predicate-events).

 Optionally, the `position` field can be used to specify an X, Y location for rendering the hardware interface as a node in the AICA interactive graph editor.
 See also [Component Position](#position).